couchbase/kv_engine/auditd/README.md

 An events descriptor JSON structure contains a definition of the events for the module.
 The JSON structure contains a version field;
 stating the auditd format version used.
-Currently "1" is the only valid value.
+Version 1 and with the introduction of Vulcan version 2 is supported.

 The second field contains the module name.
 This needs to match the name used in the module descriptor file.
 The third field is a list of all the events that are defined for the module.
 An example event descriptor file for the auditd module is given below.